 When it comes to ad labeling, Google AdSense doesn’t require you to add a label if your ads can be clearly distinguished from other content.
 You have the flexibility to either leave the ad unlabeled or use one of the permitted advertisement labels.

-However, if you decide to use ad labels, Google AdSense has strict guidelines:
+However, if you decide to use ad labels, Google AdSense has strict guidelines that generally correspond to the FTC, EU, and ASA/CAP regulations explained above:

 It’s important that visitors to your site are not misled in any way and are able to easily distinguish content from Google ads.
 This policy prohibits placing ads under misleading headings such as “resources” or “helpful links”.
 Publishers may only label ads with either “Advertisements” or “Sponsored Links”.
 No other variations are permitted.